Enjoy a waterfront meal or wine tasting at historic La Conner.

-Stop by Handmade La Conner for a luxe selection of cosmetics and toiletries in a gorgeous retail space, or Pelindaba Lavender with beautiful lavender products ranging from soaps, shampoos, skin care products and herbs.
+Stop by Handmade La Conner for a luxe selection of cosmetics and toiletries in a gorgeous retail space.

 The Caravan Gallery has a great selection of Asian collectibles, and the Wood Merchant has an incredible selection of hand carved items like chess sets, mirrors, bowls, cutting boards, spoons and more.